canonical/ubuntu-server-documentation/contributing/issue-labels.rst

 ^^^^^^^^

 We use `Diátaxis <https://diataxis.fr/>`_ to organise our documentation.
-This label is used to suggest what organisational category the page in question belongs to.
+This label is used to suggest what documentation type the page in question belongs to.
 If you have a preference for writing how-to guides, for instance, you may want to filter by the ``how-to`` label.

 If you want to suggest a missing guide, or have ideas about content you want to create, please make an issue first so we can discuss/agree upon the scope and